Ayuo Takahashi: Biography

-Ayuo Takahashi was born in Tokyo, and spent his early childhood traveling in Germany, Sweden and France with his parents.
+Ayuo Takahashi was born in Tokyo and spent his early childhood traveling in Germany, Sweden, and France with his parents.
 His father, Yuji Takahashi, is a composer of contemporary classical music and a pianist known for premiering works by Iannis Xenakis and John Cage.
 Ayuo and his parents settled in New York City in 1966.
 Ayuo grew up listening to both the new avant-garde experimental and contemporary music and the psychedelic rock music of the 1960s.
-He often went to museums, art galleries and cinemas to see exhibitions of contemporary art and the new cinema.
-At the same time, he also saw Japanese traditional Noh plays, and heard ancient and medieval music from Japan and Europe.
+He often went to museums, art galleries, and cinemas to see exhibitions of contemporary art and the new cinema.
+At the same time, he also saw Japanese traditional Noh plays and heard ancient and medieval music from Japan and Europe.
 All these were to become important influences in Ayuo's music and music-theater pieces.
-Ayuo's parents divorced in 1969, and Ayuo's mother married an American of Iranian descent, who came from a family that performed traditional Persian music in the courts of the Iranian Shah.
-This gave Ayuo the opportunity to hear Persian traditional music, which was also to leave a lasting influence on his music.
+Ayuo's parents divorced in 1969, and Ayuo's mother married an American of Iranian descent, Mansour Malekpour, who came from a family that performed traditional Persian music.
+This gave Ayuo the opportunity to hear Persian traditional music, which was also to have a lasting influence on his music.
+Mansour's grandfather, Ali Khan, was recognized as one of the greatest singers of Persian traditional music in the early 20th century, and his voice was regarded as exceptionally unique.
+He used to sing for the Crown Prince of the Qajar dynasty.
+With Persian instrumentalists on the ground surrounding the tree, the Crown Prince created a golden cage that hung from a tree, and Ali Khan was singing from inside because he was rumored to be able to sing like a nightingale.